Azure/azure-sdk-for-java/sdk/management/README.md

 their resolution.
 The logs produced will capture the flow of an application before reaching the terminal state to help locate the root issue.
 View the [logging][logging] wiki for guidance about enabling logging.

-Sample code to enable logging in Azure Management Library.
+Sample code to enable logging in Azure Management Libraries.
 ```java
 Azure azure = Azure
     .configure()